opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_specifications_and_types/memory-optimized_ecss.rst

 -  M7n ECSs use the third-generation Intel® Xeon® Scalable processors to provide enhanced computing, security, and stability.
 Each M7n ECS can have a maximum number of 96 vCPUs and a memory speed of 3,200 MHz, and provide a secure and trusted cloud environment for memory-intensive computing applications.
 -  M4 ECSs use the second-generation Intel® Xeon® Scalable processors with technologies optimized to offer powerful and stable computing performance.
 Using 25GE high-speed intelligent NICs, M4 ECSs provide a maximum memory size of 512 GiB based on DDR4 for memory-intensive applications with high requirements on network bandwidth and Packets Per Second (PPS).
 -  M3 ECSs are developed based on the KVM virtualization platform and designed for processing large-scale data sets in the memory.
 They use Intel® Xeon® Scalable processors, network acceleration engines, and DPDK rapid packet processing mechanism to provide higher network performance and up to 512 GiB of DDR4 memory for memory-intensive computing applications.
--  M2 ECSs use Intel Xeon E5-2690 v4 CPUs and are designed for memory-optimized applications.

 Specifications
 --------------